Sage-Bionetworks/Agora/README.md

 ### 3 - Import the data

-The following commands will download the data files and all of the team images.
+The following commands will download the data files and all the team images.
 You can download all of them using the `synapseclient`.
 Install the package manager `pip` [here](https://bootstrap.pypa.io/get-pip.py).
 After that, install the `synapseclient` using the following command:

 ```bash
 pip install synapseclient